 Obviously this solution isn’t ideal if you want to listen to the radio in a particular room.
 You should also try varying the aerial length, angle and direction.
 DAB radio aerials usually work best when positioned vertically unlike FM aerials, which work better horizontally.
-Once you have moved the radio and adjusted the aerial, try retuning the radio to see if it picks up more stations and has a better reception.
+Once you have moved the radio and adjusted the aerial, try retuning the radio to see if it picks up more stations and has better reception.

 Interference can occur when maintenance work is being carried out at radio transmitters.
 If this is the case, your DAB radio signal should be back to normal once the work is complete.

 Interference can also be caused by electrical devices including mobile phones, LCD TVs, laptops and LED lights.
-This is more likely to be a problem if you live in an area with weak signal.
+This is more likely to be a problem if you live in an area with a weak signal.
 Sometimes just moving the radio can solve this problem.

 You can identify the source of the interference by switching off electrical devices one by one until the interference stops.
 If the device causing the interference is something you can’t move or leave turned off, you could try using a mains filter plug like the Tacima 6 Way Mains Conditioner and Radio Frequency Interference Filter for your DAB radio.